 The way Blue Apron works is you receive weekly recipes delivered to your house with pre portioned ingredients to make either a couple (2 person serving) or family style (4 person serving) meal, your choice.
 When choosing 2 family, you will receive 3 meals per week of 500-700 calories per serving meals that can take up to 35 minutes to prepare.
 I chose the 4 family style which sends 2 meals per week.
 It is a bit pricey but if you are someone who does take out, the math works out to be less when having to feed 4 (in my case 4 + my munchkin) mouths.
 All in all its an exciting experience to try new dishes from recipes created by renowned guest chefs and Blue Apron's culinary team.

-After I took out all the necessary ingredients for meal number 1, Crispy Catfish and Roasted Potatoes, I stored the second set of ingredients for second meal in the fridge.
-They send you both meals with both recipes and ingredients in one box, its up to you to follow what each recipes requires and what to save for next day.
+After I took out all the necessary ingredients for meal number 1, Crispy Catfish and Roasted Potatoes, I stored the second set of ingredients for day two in the fridge.
+They send you both meals with both recipes and ingredients in one box, it's up to you to follow what each recipes requires and what to save for next day.
 I am a big zesty fan so had I not checked I would have used both lemons for the first meal.
 I am not a seafood fan, that includes all things that swim so this first dish was just for my parents and sister.
 It was going to be a bit of a challenge to do taste test to making sure the fish was thoroughly seasoned and cooked so I was relying totally on the recipes to make sure the dish came out right.
 I then separated all the ingredients into their own bowls and started prepping.

 I was excited to start cooking as I was prepping a ton of new stuff I have never played with like summer beans, prince of orange potatoes, and kalamata olives.
 I never even touched catfish before but luckily Blue Apron sends it to you skinned, cut and prepped.